-Summary of College-Sponsored Benefits
+Summary of College-Sponsored Benefits FOR ELIGIBLE EMPLOYEES

 Long-term Disability (LTD) Insurance

 Basic LTD insurance costs you nothing; coverage is part of your benefits package.
 Should you lose your income, an approved basic coverage claim pays you, after a 90 day waiting period, $240 per month (it pays less if your salary is below $4,800 per year).

 If you want more coverage, you need to buy optional LTD insurance.
 Then, should you lose your income, an approved optional coverage claim provides a monthly payment equal to 60 percent of your current, pre-disability, income (to a maximum of $6,000 per month); PEBB Monthly Premiums for Optional LTD.

 A flexible spending arrangement (FSA) allows you to set aside a portion of your salary and use the money to pay for medical costs such as deductibles, prescriptions, coinsurance, dentist visits, vision care, and other expenses not covered by health insurance.
 You can use the funds on yourself, your spouse, and your children.
 The primary benefit of having an FSA is that it reduces your taxes.